cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 Safely clan up for PvP!

-Restricts what clan members can do in your castles.
+Restricts what clan members can do in your castle.
 Grant more privileges via chat commands.

 ## Installation